 She has recorded two solo albums for the Gourd label, as well as participating in a great many other recordings on Gourd and other labels, having worked with Danny Carnahan, Junji Shirota, Martin Simpson, Henry Kaiser, Richard Thompson, and many, many others.
-Her santouri playing is featured on the 2005 Grammy award-winning Beautiful Dreamer - the Songs of Stephen Foster.
-A Bay Area native, she currently lives in Berkeley, California.
+Her santour playing is featured on the 2005 Grammy award-winning Beautiful Dreamer - the Songs of Stephen Foster.
+A Bay Area native, she currently divides her time between Bonny Doon and Berkeley, California.

 Robin Petrie's current performing work includes:

-Panacea, right, a group that includes violinist Shira Kammen, singer Bon Brown, accordionist Nada Lewis and percussionist Nicole LeCorgne, which specializes in music from the five corners of Europe, and from north Africa and the Middle East, in time signatures such as 3, 4, 5, 6, 7, 8, 9, 11, 15, 25 and 44.
+Panacea, right, a group that includes violinist Shira Kammen, singer Bon Singer, and accordionist Nada Lewis, which specializes in music from the five corners of Europe, and from north Africa and the Middle East, in time signatures such as 3, 4, 5, 6, 7, 8, 9, 11, 15, 25 and 44.

 Panacea has a wonderful CD.
 Click here to find out more about it.